worldamazing/plan/README.md

 - **Talk About It**: Once you've thought about it, discuss the GI plan online and in person with friends, family, co-workers, neighbors, cats, dogs, people at the park, people at the grocery store, fast food workers, land governors, teachers, public politicians, officers of the law, and anyone else that may be willing to have a discussion on creating a world that would be comfortable and incredible for all, and full of peace, prosperity, harmony, joy, and an unshakeable human spirit of collective will.

 <!--- **Join the Conversation**: Engage with the GI on our [Discussion Board](https://github.com/whomanatee/plan/discussions).
 Creating a GitHub account requires no prior software knowledge.
 This platform allows us to leverage robust community tools to share insights, ask questions, and brainstorm together.-->

+## A Note From the Author
+> Welcome to the Global Institution, a framework designed to elevate and harmonize the way we live, work, and interact within our global community.

+> You may often come across phrases like "our vision" or "our mission" within this documentation.
+However, it's important to recognize that these terms do not imply that the GI exists in isolation from the world community.
+The mission of the GI is fundamentally shaped by the will of the people.
+This document is not just a set of directives but a proposal, inviting everyone to engage, contribute, and refine our shared path toward global transformation.

+> Together, let's craft a narrative that resonates with every member of our global community, leveraging the unique contributions every individual to forge a path forward toward peace, prosperity, harmony, and joy for all.